Canon 1Ds Mark III vs Nikon D850

-The physical size and weight of the Canon 1Ds Mark III and the Nikon D850 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark III and the Nikon D850.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds Mark III – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (25 percent) than the Canon 1Ds Mark III.
 Moreover, the D850 is markedly lighter (27 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.